AdobeDocs/experience-manager-64.en/help/sites-administering/reporting.md

 >[!NOTE]
 >
->The preconfigured reports are not perfomance intensive, but it is still recommended to use daily snapshots on a production environment.
+>The preconfigured reports are not performance intensive, but it is still recommended to use daily snapshots on a production environment.
 If possible run these daily snapshots at a time of day when there is not much activity on your website; this can be defined with the `Daily snapshots (repconf.hourofday)` parameter for **Day CQ Reporting Configuration**; see [OSGI Configuration](/help/sites-deploying/configuring-osgi.md) for more details on how to configure this.

 #### Display Limits {#display-limits}